bibekanandadatta/bibekanandadatta.github.io/_posts/2023-03-20-getting-started-with-fenicsx.md

     ```
     wget https://repo.anaconda.com/archive/Anaconda3-2023.03-Linux-x86_64.sh
     ```
     `Anaconda3-2023.03-Linux-x86_64` is the latest version of Anaconda for Linux available at the time this is being written.
-Check for the versions here: https://repo.anaconda.com/archive/.
+Check for the [versions here](https://repo.anaconda.com/archive/).
 Replace it with the current stable version for download and installation.

 5. Once it is copied in the home directory, you can run the following command on Ubuntu terminal for installation: